mifi/lossless-cut/README.md

 - Quickly change a H264 MKV video to MOV or MP4 for playback on iPhone
 - Import a list of cut times from other tool as a EDL (edit decision list, CSV) and run these cuts with LosslessCut
 - Quickly cut a file by MP4/MKV chapters
+- Change the language of a file's audio/subtitle tracks
+- Change author, title, GPS position, recording time of a video
 - Export a list of cut times as a CSV EDL and process these in another tool
   - Without having to re-encode.
 You can also change format from TS to MP4 at the same time.
 - Fix rotation of a video that has the wrong orientation flag set